- Registration and Fee Payment:

 Failure to meet the minimum academic requirements will bring the student under the purview of Academic Monitoring Board (AMB), which will prescribe a suitable course package for the student and monitor his / her progress and academic performance closely.

 - Dissertation / Project Work:

-Each student should complete all prescribed coursework of the programme and fulfill the minimum academic requirements before s/he can register for Project Work or Dissertation in her/his final semester of the programme.
-If the academic performance of the student falls below the minimum requirements, s/he will be required to register in some courses again in a subsequent semester to improve her/his CGPA, before s/he can register for Project Work/Dissertation.
+Each student should complete all prescribed coursework of the programme and fulfil the minimum academic requirements before he / she can register for Project Work or Dissertation in his / her final semester of the programme.
+If the academic performance of the student falls below the minimum requirements, he / she will be required to register in some courses again in a subsequent semester to improve his / her CGPA, before he / she can register for Project Work / Dissertation.

-As admissions to the Work-Integrated Learning Programmes are based on various factors like student employment, employer consent, mentor consent, etc, any student changing his/her employer or mentor should inform Dean immediately and get such changes approved, failing which the student would be Discontinued from the Programme (DP), resulting in his/her name getting struck off the rolls of the institute.
+As admissions to the Work Integrated Learning Programmes are based on various factors like student employment, employer consent, mentor consent, etc., any student changing his / her employer or mentor should inform the Dean immediately and get such changes approved, failing which the student would be Discontinued from the Programme (DP), resulting in his / her name getting struck off from the rolls of the Institute.